ximpledev/webpack-test/README.md

 now,
 --watch isn't needed
 after modifying files,
-webpack-dev-server, which serves a webpack bundle without writing it to disk, automatically watches files and refreshes pages for us
+webpack-dev-server, which serves webpack bundles from memory (not from disk), automatically watches files and refreshes pages for us

 ==========